cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ## Testing

 To test this, I wrote a small program using the generated code.
-You can check out the full source code used [here](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335).
+You can check out the [full source code (mg.c)](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335).
 I tested values of $x=\sigma+it$, for $\sigma, t \in \[0, 256\)$, and compared the time.
 I also compared the built in `tgamma` function discussed earlier, and measured how accurate my implementation was relative to it; here are the results summarized:

 {:.command-line .no-line-numbers data-prompt="{{ site.shellprompt }}" data-filter-output="out:"}
 ```bash